AAFC-MBB/iRODS/README.md

 ## Hosts File

-Edit the ``hosts`` file in the same folder of the Vagrantfile you used.
+Edit the Ansible ``hosts`` file in the folder of your chosen VM provider to set the hostnames and IP addresses of the nodes.
+Use the same hostnames as were used in the Vagrantfile.

 ## Start Deployment

-*First make sure that each node can resolve its own hostname as set in the ``hosts`` file.*
+First make sure that each node has its hostname set properly.

+This should be done on each VM by checking the output of ``hostname`` and the contents of ``/etc/hosts`` and ``/etc/hostname``.

-Run the playbook:
+Then run the playbook:

     $ ansible-playbook -i <vm_provider>/hosts playbook.yml